Meet the Network

 Susan VonderHaar - ssvonderhaar61@gmail.com

-Citizens for Rights of the Ohio River (CROW) is developing a Bill of Rights for the Ohio River.
+Citizens for Rights of the Ohio River (CROW) from Cincinnati has written the ORBOR (Ohio River Bill of Rights) amendment.
+Petitioning has begun to gather signatures to get it on the ballot.
 CROW is focusing on educating the public about Rights of Nature and Community Rights and works with individuals and local groups to further this goal.

 Mahoning County -